Tutorial: Predict automobile price with the designer (preview)

 Train the model

-Train the model by giving it a set of data that includes the price.
-The model scans through the data and looks for correlations between a car's features and its price to construct a model.
+Train the model by giving it a dataset that includes the price.
+The algorithm constructs a model that explains the relationship between the features and the price as presented by the training data.

 To select the learning algorithm, clear your module palette search box.